BrandonLC2020/PersonalSpotifyStatsWebApp/README.md

 ## API Endpoints

-The backend provides the following API endpoints:
+The backend provides the following API endpoints for the historical data view:

-  * `GET /api/tracks`: Returns a list of the user's top tracks.
+  * `GET /api/tracks`: Returns a list of the user's top tracks, grouped by month and year.
-  * `GET /api/artists`: Returns a list of the user's top artists.
+  * `GET /api/artists`: Returns a list of the user's top artists, grouped by month and year.
-  * `GET /api/albums`: Returns a list of the user's top albums.
+  * `GET /api/albums`: Returns a list of the user's top albums, grouped by month and year.

 -----